-Certain landmark events should trigger a review, and maybe a revision
+Certain landmark events should trigger a review of your estate plan, and maybe a revision

 By Alan G. Orlowsky, J.D., C.P.A.

-Contrary to what many people believe about their estate plans, they are not meant to be signed, witnessed, notarized, placed in a drawer and forgotten about.
+Contrary to what many people believe about their estate plan, they are not meant to be signed, witnessed, notarized, placed in a drawer, and forgotten about.
 Rather, they occasionally need to be reviewed and possibly amended — sometimes totally rewritten.

 There are no circumstances in which you are required by law to review your estate plan.
 But here are the landmark events in a person’s life when reviewing your plan is strongly advisable.

 The most common reason for people wanting to revise their estate plans is the feeling that they’re getting old.
 There comes an epiphanic moment in many people’s lives when they realize that their family members won’t have them around a whole lot longer, and they feel a sense of urgency about reviewing their estate plans to make sure their loved ones are taken care of.
 The age at which this awakening takes place varies; for some, it may occur around age 65, for others at 75 or even 85.